-Try walking three miles an hour or faster, if you’re able to.
-Cycling 10 miles an hour, playing doubles tennis, and even gardening can be beneficial.
+Want to learn how to lower cholesterol?
+Try walking three miles an hour or faster, cycling 10 miles an hour, playing doubles tennis, and even gardening.

-Want to reduce your bad cholesterol?
+Want to learn how to lower your bad cholesterol?
 Start walking.
 The American Heart Association states that exercise — even low impact workouts — lowers cholesterol and promotes a healthy heart.

 “Specifically exercise has been linked to a consistent increase in the HDL (that’s our good cholesterol) with moderate decreases in triglycerides and LDL (the bad cholesterol),” said Victoria Shin, MD, interventional cardiologist, and chair of cardiology at Torrance Memorial Medical Center.